Mini Chicken Pot Pies

 Quick and easy dinner recipe with all the flavor of pot pie.
 These Mini Chicken Pot Pies have Grands Biscuits that are loaded with chicken, cheese and mixed vegetables in a muffin tin.

 These mini chicken pot pies are the easiest way to make and eat pot pie!
 Instead of making a big chicken pot pie, I love to make little ones in a muffin pan.
-They’re so cute and so delicious.
+They’re so cute, so delicious and loaded with tender chicken.
 It’s classic comfort food but mini!

 Why This Recipe Works

-- Frozen mixed vegetables – Leave them out to thaw before using them or place them in a colander and run warm water over them to thaw.
+- Frozen mixed vegetables – Leave the frozen veggies out to thaw before using them, or place them in a colander and run warm water over them to thaw.

-- Diced cooked chicken – Or use leftover shredded chicken, turkey or canned chicken
+- Diced cooked chicken – Or use leftover shredded chicken, turkey or even some canned chicken.

 How to Make Mini Pot Pies